DebugSteven/ghc-compiler-errors/PITCHME.md

 data (,) a b  = (,) a b
 data [] a     = [] | a : [a]
 ```

+Note:
+My experience of other programming languages, (& maybe you can relate) is quickly typing out what I want my program to do.
+Usually getting an error because I don’t get things right on the first try. & whether it’s a typo, syntax error, invalid memory access, logic errors that make my code crash, I go check out the error.
+I immediately jump to the line number the error message told me if there is one.
+I’ll put in print statements to see what I’m really getting & go from there to try to make it work.
+In Haskell though, since we have types, like Bool, Int, String, so on (& we aren’t putting undefined all over our program) we have greater confidence about what we will get out of our functions.
+The type signatures on our functions can help guide us to correct code & GHC will use the types to help point out where we’ve gone wrong too.

 ---

 #### GHC Referee
 ![ref](referee.png)
 <span style="font-size: 0.5em;">Drawing by [Lee Baillie](https://twitter.com/_lbaillie)</span>

+Note:
+However the trade off for that confidence we get with strong and static types is a picky, rule oriented compiler.
+You’re going to spend a little more time upfront trying to figure out how to fix compiler errors.
+GHC isn’t going to let you pull any fast ones.
+I like to think of GHC as a referee.
+They will tell you where the error occurred, what rule you broke & what was expected by the compiler.
+This is super helpful.
+You can read that error & then fix your code to adhere to the rules!

 ---